FEB 7, 2024

 But what exactly should you buy?
 And where?
 This guide will answer all of your questions about the best ways to buy silver bars.

-Silver premiums change regularly.
-Table shows March of 2017.
+[Silver premiums fluctuate regularly.
+Table shows summer of 2019.]

 Space is a consideration when it comes to storing your silver bullion, especially as you accumulate more and more ounces.
 A silver bar takes up less space than the same number of ounces of coins.
 Here’s what that difference looks like.

-Buying silver bars instead of coins doesn’t compromise any of the core advantages of owning physical silver: they’re portable, private, liquid, and will last forever (assuming you store them correctly, since silver does tarnish).
+The great thing about silver bars is that they don’t compromise any of the core advantages of owning physical silver: they’re portable, private, liquid, and will last forever.

 As the table above shows, the bigger the bar, the smaller the premium.
 That’s because for the most part, it costs the refiner just as much to produce a silver kilo bar as a 1-ounce bar.